 On April 6, 2019, “The Musical Art of Ostad Elahi” featured a film screening and panel discussion at the Grace Rainey Rogers Auditorium.
 Hosted by New York Public Radio’s John Schaefer, the sold-out event began with a debut documentary film screening on the life and music of Ostad Elahi.
 The film screening was followed by a panel discussion with Leili Anvar, Professor of Persian Language and Literature; Daniel Levitin, neuroscientist, musician, and bestselling author; and Theodore Levin, Arthur R. Virgin Professor of Music at Dartmouth College.
 Moderated by John Schaefer, the panel engaged in a lively and insightful discussion on the origin, evolution, and impact of Ostad Elahi’s musical art.

 These special events were complemented by the Met’s timely release of a commemorative box set featuring two new CDs of Ostad Elahi’s music, the 13th and 14th in the existing Le Chant du Monde collection.
 These recordings offer a rare glimpse into Ostad’s diverse repertoire, masterful improvisations, and unparalleled technique, while inviting listeners to rejoin the intimate and privileged environment in which these pieces were originally rendered.

 Ostad, in his characteristic humility, would always say that everything about him was quite ordinary, everything, that is, except for his tanbur.
-Now, more than forty years after his passing, his extraordinary musical art is finally on display for everyone to behold and ponder in one of the greatest collections of musical instruments at the Met.
+Now, nearly fifty years after his passing, his extraordinary musical art is finally on display for everyone to behold and ponder in one of the greatest collections of musical instruments at the Met.